alexampersandria/ephemeride/frontend/src/routes/docs/types/input/+page.md

 ## InputState

 The state of the input, default should usually be `untouched`, components should automatically set to `touched` if `untouched` when interacted with via `$bindable`.

+`touched` state is prefered over `valid` and should be a `touched` input value should be considered valid. `valid` should only be used for highlighting valid input values if specifically required, but should be avoided if possible.

 ### Defition